 What there wasn’t was a milestone — the A-road having been widened since 1908 — but had it still been there, it would have told me that there were ten miles to Melvich and only three to Bettyhill.
 Since setting off that morning, I had hardly even moved.

 Back on the A-Road Again

 I had walked about that distance, when I came to the cottage of Druimbasbie, which is actually visible in the photo above, for a given value of ‘visible’.
-This was originally a gamekeeper’s cottage, built in the early 1890s on a bend in the road.
-That was smoothed out and realigned sometime in the late 1950s or ’60s, leaving Druimbasbie on a short loop of old road alignment that now serves as its drive.
+This was originally a gamekeeper’s cottage, built in the late 19th century on a bend in the road that was smoothed out and realigned sometime in the late 1950s or ’60s.
+This left Druimbasbie on a short loop of old road alignment that now serves as its drive.
 I could hardly resist that, now could I?